 As with any dietary change, the secret lies in being prepared.
 Here are some of the bland diet heroes which feature in many of our recipes.
 If you have these to hand, you can always create a fabulous dish which is anything but blah!

-Keep your pantry stocked up with ‘white’ grains – white pasta, rice and couscous are all excellent low-fiber sources of carbohydrate which won’t irritate your gut.
-White potatoes and sweet potatoes are also good to have on hand as they will keep for a long time and can be used in a variety of dishes- just remember to remove the skin.
+Keep your pantry stocked up with low fiber ‘white’ grains.
+These include white flour, white pastas and regular couscous, white rice and rice noodles – are all excellent low-fiber sources of carbohydrate which won’t irritate your gut.
 Keep a stock of refined cereals like cream of wheat, farina and cornflakes for quick meal or snack options.
+Pass on the whole wheat bread family too.
+Look for a good quality white breads, sourdough is a favorite of ours.

 Fruit and Vegetables